HenrikVarmer/LeadSearch/README.md

 The lead_search() function returns a dataframe with the names and mails and corresponding best guess for job titles and workplace information along with a likely linkedin profile link.

-Input data structure for generating recommendations:
+Input data structure for conducting a lead search:

 | name          | mail               |
 | ------------: |-------------------:|